 If you have some latitude on how you can present your proposal, versus a PDF a microsite offers a much more flexible container for a large amount of information.
-It’s a significantly improved experience to a 100+ page PDF.
+Improving the client’s experience especially compared to a 100+ page PDF is easier with microsites.

 Click on these examples to explore the microsite experience for yourself.

 Increase client engagement and sales conversions by showcasing your sales proposals in a way that is visually attractive, engaging and easy to consume.View site